Last updated at Fri, 16 Aug 2024 18:36:18 GMT

 Other observed executable payloads that have similar functionality includes update2.dll, which is a fake AMD DirectX driver library that also loads a second stage executable payload, via local PE injection.
 The second stage payload, once executed, will also reach out to several C2 addresses using a Golang HTTP library.
 The file update2.dll was compiled using an obfuscation framework that hinders analysis by obfuscating the control flow of the program, for example, by replacing assembly instructions with unnecessarily complex substitutes and inserting a large amount of jumps between instructions.
 Unlike several of the other payloads, update2.dll uses a custom decryption loop and a custom decompression loop to extract the second stage payload before execution.

 The custom decryption loop uses two hard coded single byte values as keys for decryption.
 The first byte is used for byte operations within the loop (stored in register bl) and the second is used as an operand within the final rotate left instruction.
-Otherwise, the decryption/decompression algorithms are the same as those seen within one other analyzed payload: update7.exe.
+Otherwise, the decryption/decompression algorithms are the same as those seen within two other analyzed payloads: update7.exe and lu2.exe.

 update4.exe